HP-J/Dawayer/README.md

 Dawayer is an audio player built with web technologies it lets you play local files, download and stream podcasts, stream music from a streaming service, Dawayer also has a feed page that gives you personalized playlists, statistics about your listening habits and notifies you when your favorite artist published a new track or a new podcast episode.

-Dawayer is still in development with main features being added gradually, we're currently adding Podcasts, Dark Mode, MPRIS Support, and next update we'll add the feed and the streaming service.
+Dawayer is still in development with main features being added gradually, we're currently adding the feed and the streaming service support.

 #### Features
 - Play podcasts.